Code-Sharp/WampSharp-docs/Release-notes/WampSharp-v1.2.5.21-beta-release-notes.md

 #### Rx-based publish/subscribe tuples support

-This version also introduces Rx-based publish/subscribe C# 7.0 ValueTuple support.
+This version also introduces Rx-based publish/subscribe C# 7.0 tuple support.
 This allows to handle topics that have complex arguments in a strongly typed manner using ISubject<> api.

 In order to use this feature, a mechanism called IWampEventValueTupleConverter is introduced.

-This interface is responsible for converting a IWampSerializedEvent instance to a specified ValueTuple and a specified ValueTuple instance to a IWampEvent.
+This interface is responsible for converting a IWampSerializedEvent instance to a specified tuple and a specified tuple instance to a IWampEvent.

-Luckily enough, in order to implement this interface it is sufficient to derive from WampEventValueTupleConverter<> and specify the desired ValueTuple type.
+Luckily enough, in order to implement this interface it is sufficient to derive from WampEventValueTupleConverter<> and specify the desired tuple type.
 Nothing else is needed to be done.

-(This might seem a bit odd, but that's the best way I'm aware of for preserving ValueTuple element names after compilation) Then, just pass an instance of your IWampEventValueTupleConverter to the new overload of WampRealmServiceProvider's GetSubject method, which receives the topic's uri and an instance of IWampEventValueTupleConverter, in order to receive a ISubject<> instance of your desired ValueTuple type.
+(This might seem a bit odd, but that's the best way I'm aware of for preserving ValueTuple element names after compilation)

+Then, just pass an instance of your IWampEventValueTupleConverter to the new overload of WampRealmServiceProvider's GetSubject method, which receives the topic's uri and an instance of IWampEventValueTupleConverter, in order to receive a ISubject<> instance of your desired tuple type.

 ##### Rx-based subscriber tuples support sample